Minimal Mahler Measure in Cubic Number Fields: Algorithm

 when $K$ is totally real and

 when $K$ is not totally real.
-In the latter case, $x_2$ is the complex root which has a negative imaginary part.
+In the latter case, we take $x_2$ to be the complex root which has a negative imaginary part.

 We run the LLL algorithm as implemented in SageMath \cite{sage}.
 This algorithm accepts only integer vectors.
 As a result, we multiply our entries by $10^M$ and then truncate them.
 After LLL is run, we reverse this process, by multiplying entries by $10^{-M}$.
 We also compute the Gram-Schmidt matrix normalization of this LLL basis.
+In practice we use $M=10$, which is large enough not to introduce significant rounding errors \cite{MR4157999}.

 We employ a check to verify that the first vector is $\bm{1}$, which is the case for all fields we calculated.
-This simplifies out implementation as $\|\bm{1}\|=\sqrt{2}$ or $\sqrt{3}$.
-The algorithm computes the Mahler measure of the other two basis elements, picks the smaller one and then uses that with Corollary~\ref{cor:searchbounds} to determine search bounds for the coefficients of the LLL basis which elements with potentially small Mahler measure must satisfy.
-Since the coefficients are in $\Z$ there is a finite search for the element with Mahler measure less than this value.

-The algorithm makes a list of Minkowski embeddings with length bounded by Corollary~\ref{cor:searchbounds}, and computes the Mahler measure for each element.
+This simplifies our implementation as $\|\bm{1}\|^2=2$ or $3$.
+The algorithm computes the Mahler measure of the other two basis elements, and records the smaller value.
+We use Corollary~\ref{cor:searchbounds} with this value to determine bounds for coefficients.
+Specifically, elements with Mahler measure smaller than the above value must have integer coefficients (in terms of the LLL basis of their Minkowski embedding) satisfying these bounds.
+The algorithm makes a list of Minkowski embeddings with length bounded by Corollary~\ref{cor:searchbounds}, and computes the Mahler measure for each element, returning the smallest Mahler measure and corresponding elements.

 \rule{4cm}{.5pt} { Lydia Eldredge}\\ { Department of Mathematics, Rose-Hulman Institute of Technology, Terre Haute IN,47803} \\ { email: {\tt eldredge@rose-hulman.edu}}